Park City Winter Activities: 6 Ways to Enjoy the Snow

 6 Park City Winter Activities for the Family

 Gear Up for the Slopes

 With cold temperatures and lots of snow, Park City ranks high as a top ski destination.
-The area houses more than 7,300 skiable acres, and an expansion project in 2015 helped Park City become the largest ski resort in the U.S. One of the top places for skiing is the Park City Mountain Resort.
-Skiers can enjoy more than 300 trails for all levels, 41 lifts, eight terrain parks and more.
-Another top spot is the Deer Valley Resort, which also houses several trails ranging in difficulty level.
+The area houses more than 7,300 skiable acres, and an expansion project helped Park City become the largest ski resort in the U.S. One of the top places for skiing is Park City Mountain Resort.
+Skiers enjoy more than 300 trails for all levels, 41 lifts, eight terrain parks and more.
+Another top spot is Deer Valley Resort, which also houses several trails ranging in difficulty level.